Learn legal restrictions for Raffles that may prevent you from running one on RallyUp.

 What should I do if I can’t run a Raffle?

-If your customer type or location prevents you from running a Raffle, consider running a Sweepstakes instead.
-Sweepstakes function similarly to Raffles but have fewer geographic restrictions and can be run nationally or internationally.
-Unlike Raffles, Sweepstakes are not classified as gambling because they require a free method of entry.
-Additionally, Sweepstakes are available to all customer types.
+If your customer type or US state prevents you from running an online Raffle, consider running a Sweepstakes instead.
+Sweepstakes function similarly to Raffles but have fewer geographic restrictions within the United States.
+Note that Sweepstakes are only available to US-based organizations.

 Understand: Raffles vs. Sweepstakes